pksunkara/cargo-workspaces/README.md

 FLAGS:
-    -a, --all                    Also do versioning for private crates (will not be published) --amend                  Amend the existing commit, instead of generating a new one --exact                  Specify inter dependency version numbers exactly with `=` --from-git               Publish crates from the current commit without versioning -h, --help                   Prints help information
+    -a, --all                    Also do versioning for private crates (will not be published) --allow-dirty            Allow dirty working directories to be published --amend                  Amend the existing commit, instead of generating a new one --exact                  Specify inter dependency version numbers exactly with `=` --from-git               Publish crates from the current commit without versioning -h, --help                   Prints help information
         --include-merged-tags    Include tags from merged branches
-        --no-git-commit          Do not commit version changes
+        --no-branding            Do not add branding to the commit message --no-git-commit          Do not commit version changes
         --no-git-push            Do not push generated commit and tags to git remote --no-git-tag             Do not tag generated commit